allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 Narrowing down to a subscription and a bunch of consumers, we might divide them into two groups:
 `busy` and `not_busy`.

-If a consumer's `rate` exceeds a configurable threshold, we consider it to be `busy` and try to grant it more of the share.
+If a consumer’s `rate` exceeds a configurable threshold, we consider it to be `busy` and try to grant it more of the share.
 Symmetrically, `not_busy` consumer falls below the threshold and is a candidate for stealing its share for further distribution.

-If more than one `busy` consumer exists, we'd like to spread the freed amount among them, but also make sure none of them is favoured.
+If more than one `busy` consumer exists, we’d like to spread the freed amount among them, but also make sure none of them is favoured.

-To equalize the load, we calculate the share of each `busy` consumer's `max-rate` in the sum of their `max-rate` and take away from those above average.
+To equalize the load, we calculate the share of each `busy` consumer’s `max-rate` in the sum of their `max-rate` and take away from those above average.
 We consider that "fair".
 Over time if they stay busy, their `max-rate` values should be more or less equal (with configurable error).

 ### Algorithm infrastructure

 The idea seems fairly simple, with a few intricacies and a bit of potential for mistake.
-However, at a local level, it's rather easy to grasp.
+However, at a local level, it’s rather easy to grasp.

 The challenge lies in implementing it in a distributed system.
 Hermes is indeed such a system.
-To make the algorithm's assumptions hold, we need to wire a lot of infrastructural boilerplate around the simple calculation.
+To make the algorithm’s assumptions hold, we need to wire a lot of infrastructural boilerplate around the simple calculation.

 A typical microservice does not communicate with other instances of the same service – it accepts a request, propagates it to other services and moves on.
 With a coordination problem, such as the algorithm described above, we need to actually pay close attention to many subtle details.
-We'll discuss the ones that might be obvious to distributed programming veterans, but perhaps some might sound surprising.
+We’ll discuss the ones that might be obvious to distributed programming veterans, but perhaps some might sound surprising.

 As mentioned below, we use Zookeeper for coordination.
 We select a leader among the consumer instances,